SuperDulli/SuperDulli/README.md

 Becoming a better software engineer at [42 Wolfsburg](https://42wolfsburg.de/) and decide in which area of computer science to special in.
 Currently I learning ways that make me more productive by automating repetitive tasks.

+## ❓ What is 42 Wolfsburg

+42 Wolfsburg describes itself as the *Hogwarts for software engineers*.
+But it's not your typical school with teachers, lectures, tuition fees and high entry barriers.
+We learn based on the peer-to-peer model, where everybody is a teacher and a learner at the same time.
+The school is there to support us with this by providing the space and infrastructure to house the community.
+Further it provides the (coding) projects we have to solve - often in small groups of two to three peers.
+The project description specifies what the result should look like but not how to get there.
+To learn about new topics we use the resources from other students, industry experts and our library.

+After project completion, a couple of other peers will take a look at the project and give feedback.
+Completed projects grant experience points that is used to unlock more advanced projects, if you can also pass the exams that will put your skills to the test: Can you solve the problem again but with out any external help?
+Failing is part of the learning journey; so there is nothing bad about not managing to successfully complete a project or exam - You just try it again when you worked out what you missed / did not understood yet.

+The curriculum, that defines the projects, aims to prepare us to become a successful software engineer by covering the basics and also being constantly updated to stay relevant.
+It has proven itself and is used in sister 42 schools in over 20 countries all over the world.
+We learn the basics in the *Core* that takes around 12-18 months to complete, where the focus is on learning the programming languages C and C++, as well as understanding how Unix operating systems and common algorithms work.
+During that we also learn how to efficiently learn.
+That's an important skill to have in this industry.
+And this is also where we will go next.
+Taking an internship (minimum 4 moths) to learn things we can't really learn in school.
+After that we can come back to the school to specialize in a certain area of computer science and help grow the community around the school.

 ## 📈 42 Core Curriculum Project Progress

 [GitHub Project Page](https://github.com/users/SuperDulli/projects/1/views/1)